livegnik/2way-poc-design/02-architecture/managers/10-network-manager.md

 Outbound transmission:

-* Outgoing Engine receives outbound packages from the State Manager in a form that is already envelope-complete at the protocol level defined by `01-protocol/03-serialization-and-envelopes.md` and `01-protocol/07-sync-and-consistency.md`.
+* Outgoing Engine receives outbound packages from the [State Manager](09-state-manager.md) in a form that is already envelope-complete at the protocol level defined by [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md) and [01-protocol/07-sync-and-consistency.md](../../01-protocol/07-sync-and-consistency.md).
 * State Manager may include destination identity and optional transport hints derived from node attributes.
-* The Network Manager may apply only cryptographic wrapping and transport framing, not protocol rewriting, preserving the semantics mandated by `01-protocol/03-serialization-and-envelopes.md` and `01-protocol/07-sync-and-consistency.md`.
+* The Network Manager may apply only cryptographic wrapping and transport framing, not protocol rewriting, preserving the semantics mandated by [01-protocol/03-serialization-and-envelopes.md](../../01-protocol/03-serialization-and-envelopes.md) and [01-protocol/07-sync-and-consistency.md](../../01-protocol/07-sync-and-consistency.md).

 Discovery and endpoint inputs: